top of page

 Clichés make me want to throw the book against the wall (itself a cliché) or stand up in a movie theater and scream, “What idiot made this movie?”
 Oh, how I want to do this so badly!
 I would probably receive applause.

 If clichés are as easy to spot as a pie in the face (sorry, another cliché), why are they so prevalent?
 Are pop music composers--who mostly copy other songs, movie-makers, and authors that dopey?
-I believe that they don’t care about the quality of their product so long as the money keeps coming in.
+I believe they don’t care about the quality of their product so long as the money keeps coming in.
 Is that where we’re headed?
 Pablum for the dumb masses?
 I Googled the phrase, “Why are there so many clichés in fiction?”
-I could find no website that answered the question.
+I could not find a website that answered the question.
 Try it yourself.
-How does one of the most common problems facing literature today have no explanation?
+How does one of the most common literature problems today have no explanation?
 I feel like I’ve entered another universe whose lifeforms have no brain.
 What is my advice for you?
-Stand out from the hordes of morons and don’t use clichés.
+Stand out from the hordes of morons, and don’t use clichés.

 Recent Posts